Vierverlaten sugar factory: Operations up to 1945

 There were two major crises for the factory during the interwar period.
 The first was related to a sudden sharp drop in the sugar price.
 This dropped from 40.10 guilders in 1919 to 17.30 guilders in 1921.
-As a result, the amount of cultivated beet dropped sharply in the next season.
-From the 1921–1923, the amount of processed beet dropped from 139,900t to 64,600t.
+As a result, the number of cultivated beets dropped sharply in the next season.
+From the 1921–1923, the number of processed beets dropped from 139,900t to 64,600t.
 At the Friesch Groningsche, a similar drop in production from 260,083t to 117,438t occurred.
 Meanwhile, 66,298t of production went to the new Frisia factory.

-The second crisis for the Noord-Nederlandsche was the Great Depression that started in 1929.
-The 1929/30 campaign saw a loss of 369,893 guilders.
-This was high, but manageable.
-The loss over 1930/31 was catastrophic.
-In one campaign, very low prices caused that a third of the value of the company was lost.
+The second crisis for the Noord-Nederlandsche was the Great Depression, which started in 1929.
+The 1929–30 campaign saw a loss of 369,893 guilders.
+Though this was high, the loss was still manageable.
+However, the loss over 1930–31 was catastrophic: In this singular campaign, very low prices of beets caused a third of the value of the company to be lost.

-CSM got similar results, but was also entangled in foreign investments in Belgium, the United Kingdom and Romania.
-The result was that CSM had to reorganize financially.
-In 1935 it wrote off 60% of its shares, meaning that the nominal value of each 1,000 guilder share was reduced to 300 guilders, and 100 guilders were paid back to the shareholder.
+CSM got similar results, but was also entangled in foreign investments in Belgium, the United Kingdom, and Romania, causing the CSM to reorganize financially.
+In 1935, it wrote off 60% of its shares, meaning that the nominal value of each 1,000 guilder share was reduced to 300 guilders, and 100 guilders were paid back to the shareholder.
 That same year, it resumed paying dividend, but this was over the recapitalized stock.

 Being a daughter company of CSM was not without risk.
 On 31 May 1932, other companies owed the Noord-Nederlandsche 298,719 guilders.
 By May 1939, the numbers on the balance sheet of the Noord-Nederlandsche Beetwortelsuikerfabriek were healthy.
-However, it was owed over one and a half million guilders by CSM, which was a big risk.
+However, it was owed over one and a half million guilders by CSM, which caused economic tension.

-A third problem was that for many farmers on the Clay grounds, it became more profitable to switch to cultivating seed potatoes.
-This severely limited the amount of beet that were grown, especially in Frisia.
-New areas to profitably cultivate sugar beet were found on the former peat grounds.
+A third problem was that many farmers on clay grounds switched to cultivating seed potatoes, which was more profitable.
+This severely limited the number of beets that were grown, especially in Frisia.
+New areas to profitably cultivate sugar beet were established on the former peat grounds.